Importance of Machine Learning:

 Currently, Machine learning (ML) research is producing impressive advances on some fundamental issues.
 These include scaling up ML methods to large sample and dimension sizes, finding the productive balance between generative and discriminate approaches, and focusing attention on the most useful data (e.g., active learning).
 We expect steady progress on these core areas of ML research in coming years.
 Some core ML research directions are especially likely to further the partial automation of scientific processes.
 These include learning from nonvector data such as labeled graphs, text, and images; multi-scale methods for large-scale optimization in inference; and feature selection to find the most relevant aspects of large data sets.

 The revenue which companies would be making in the future using Artificial intelligence - Machine learning is shown in the below graph.
-Some of the machine learning trends that could become a reality in the near future:

 - Intelligence on the Cloud